ico-busses/token-transfer-dapp/README.md

 The Dapp loads up the Token details from the token Address you provide.
 It handles Decimal calulations in the background.
 All you need is the Token contract address.
 Preloads token list from [Metamask Tokens Database](https://github.com/MetaMask/eth-contract-metadata)
+Muliple transfers is done throgh Javascript only, and as such, you have to confirm Metamask for each transfer.

 * Presently, it only works with [Metamask](htps://metamask.io) and similar Web3 enabled browsers.
 If we receive enough requests, we would add support for other wallet types